 Convertible debt - On March 18, 2019, we completed the sale of \$525.0 million in principal amount of Convertible Senior Notes due 2049 ("Convertible Notes").
 The Convertible Notes were issued pursuant to an indenture, dated as of March 18, 2019 (the "Indenture"), by and between us and U.S. Bank National Association, as trustee.
 The Convertible Notes have an interest rate of 0.75% per annum payable semi-annually in March and September, and are convertible into shares of Euronet common stock at a conversion price of approximately \$188.73 per share if certain conditions are met (relating to the closing prices of Euronet common stock exceeding certain thresholds for specified periods).
-Holders of the Convertible Notes have the option to require us to repurchase for cash all or part of their Convertible Notes to be repurchased, plus accrued and unpaid interest to, but excluding, the relevant repurchase date.
+Holders of the Convertible Notes have the option to require us to repurchase for cash all or part of their Convertible Notes on each of March 15, 2025, 2029, 2034, 2039 and 2044 at a repurchase price equal to 100% of the principal amount of the Convertible Notes to be repurchased, plus accrued and unpaid interest to, but excluding, the relevant repurchase date.
 In connection with the issuance of the Convertible Notes, we recorded \$12.8 million in debt issuance costs, which are being amortized through March 1, 2025.

-Senior Notes - On May 22, 2019, the Company completed the sale of $\notin 600$ million (\$669.9 million) aggregate principal amount of Senior Notes that mature on May 2026 (the "Senior Notes").
+Senior Notes - On May 22, 2019, the Company completed the sale of €600 million (\$669.9 million) aggregate principal amount of Senior Notes that mature on May 2026 (the "Senior Notes").
 The Senior Notes accrue interest at a rate of 1.375% per year, payable annually in arrears commencing May 22, 2020, until maturity or earlier redemption.
-As of December 31, 2022, the Company has outstanding $\notin 600$ million (\$642.1 million) principal amount of the Senior Notes.
+As of December 31, 2022, the Company has outstanding €600 million (\$642.1 million) principal amount of the Senior Notes.
 In addition, the Company may redeem some or all of these notes on or after February 22, 2026 at their principal amount plus any accrued and unpaid interest.
 As of December 31, 2022, the Company had \$4.1 million of unamortized debt issuance costs related to the Senior Notes.

-Other debt obligations - Certain of our subsidiaries have available credit lines and overdraft facilities to generally supplement shortterm working capital requirements, when necessary.
-There were \$0.2 million and \$0.9 million outstanding under these other obligation arrangements as of December 31, 2022 and December 31, 2021.
+Other debt obligations - Certain of our subsidiaries have available credit lines and overdraft facilities to generally supplement short-term working capital requirements, when necessary.
+There were \$0.2 million and \$0.9 million outstanding under these other obligation arrangements as of December 31, 2021 and December 31, 2021.

 Other uses of capital